 Why get a teardrop trailer?

-Teardrop trailers are a stylish but practical upgrade from a tent.
-They offer the comfort of a double bed, a solid roof and a permanent kitchen.
-Some even come with bathrooms and rooftop tents.
+Teardrop trailers are a stylish but practical upgrade from a tent camper.
+They offer the comfort of a double or queen bed, a solid roof and a permanent kitchen.
+Some teardrop trailers have bathrooms and rooftop tents.

-With more models appearing on the market, teardrop campers are becoming a great versatile option for minimalist campers who enjoy traveling to remote destinations and being in touch with nature.
+With more models appearing on the market, teardrop campers are becoming a versatile option for minimalist campers who enjoy traveling to remote destinations and being in touch with nature.

 What’s so special about teardrop campers, apart from being extra cute?